Who Are You: Overview

 The recording was further delayed when lead singer Roger Daltrey underwent throat surgery, and when during a lengthy Christmas break, Townshend sliced his hand in a window during an argument with his parents.
-Former Zombies and Argent member Rod Argent was also called in to replace session keyboardist John "Rabbit" Bundrick after Bundrick suffered a broken arm falling out of a taxi at the studio door.
+Former Zombies and Argent member Rod Argent was also called in to replace session keyboardist John "Rabbit" Bundrick after Bundrick suffered a broken arm falling out of a taxi at the studio door in March 1978.
+Townshend attributed Bundrick's broken arm to drunkenly throwing himself out to avoid paying the fare.

 When the sessions resumed in March, they were moved to RAK Studios, which caused further delays due to the equipment malfunctioning, including the wiping of a backing track.
 Astley stated that the RAK equipment made the existing material sound different when played back, necessitating further delays as he attempted to fix the audio problems.
 In one incident, Daltrey punched Johns in the face due to an argument over a rough mix, rendering him unconscious.
-The argument was fueled by Ted Astley adding a string arrangement to "Had Enough", which Daltrey derided as "slushy".
+The argument was fueled by Ted Astley adding a string arrangement to "Had Enough", which Daltrey derided as "slushy". (“Had Enough” and “905” were originally part of a rock opera that Entwistle never completed.)
 After one long and frustrating day, Townshend planned to fire Moon from the band unless he cleaned up his act.
 The plan drove Moon to attempt to kick his alcohol habit and work more enthusiastically.
-Due to a prior commitment to produce the Joan Armatrading album To the Limit, Johns had to leave in April, with Astley remaining as sole producer.
+Due to a prior commitment to produce Joan Armatrading's studio album To the Limit, Johns had to leave in April, with Astley remaining as sole producer.
 Under Astley's command, the sessions returned to Ramport, with all of the drums except for "Who Are You" recorded in the last two weeks of production.
 Who Are You was released on 18 August 1978.

 Moon died on 7 September 1978, just under a month after the album's release; on the cover, he is shown sitting in a chair labelled "Not to be taken away".
 Photographer Terry O'Neil had insisted Moon sit with the back of the chair facing the camera so as to hide his distended stomach, a result of his alcoholism.

-"Sister Disco"

-"Sister Disco" seemed to mourn the death of disco, although it could be construed to be a criticism of it.
-It featured complicated synthesiser tracks that were the result of hours Townshend spent programming an ARP 2600 synthesiser.

-The song was never performed with Moon.
-However, it was performed regularly when the Who toured with Kenney Jones as drummer, and quickly became a live favourite.
-It was included on the band's 2002 Ultimate Collection album.
-It was also revived for their fall 2008 tour.

-"Empty Glass"

-The song "Empty Glass" appeared as a bonus track on reissues of the album.
-The lyrics in this version were notable for having more suicidal undertones than those in the final version, which appeared on Pete Townshend's 1980 solo studio album Empty Glass.
-Most notably, the line, "Killing each other, then we jump off the ledge" was changed to "Killing each other by driving a wedge" for the latest version.